 By Lesley Scott, Founder

-Back in November 2014, whilst pottering in my kitchen, I caught a video on my phone.
+Back in 2014, I caught a video on my phone.
 It featured Ricky Gervais,

 Dame Judy Dench and other celebrities and showed the horrors of the Dog Meat Trade in Thailand.
 Like them I had been unaware of this barbaric practice and the video rocked me to my very core.
 I literally broke down in floods of tears.